actris/data-management-plan/DMP/initial-DMP.md

 Future efforts should make it possible for the ACCESS unit to harvest all metadata from the different data centre units and collect this in a central ACTRIS metadata catalog and provide this through a commonly used protocol for Metadata harvesting like OAI-PMH or similar.

-There might be instances where standards does not cover the need for describing the data at the data centre unit.
+There might be instances where standards do not cover the need for describing the data at the data centre unit.
 In this case, one should still try to provide metadata in a way that is similar to the agreed formats and standards and at the same time push for an extension of the specified standard.

 The core responsibility of metadata provisioning is at the data centre unit level and common metadata protocols and standards for each data curation unit will be implemented.
 The role of the ACCESS unit is to harvest metadata records for the ACTRIS metadata catalog as well as putting in place instruments for monitoring data/metadata provisioning as well as monitoring and collecting user statistics (inspections, plotting and download of data) related to the ACTRIS Data Portal and the ACTRIS metadata catalog.

 Generally, ACTRIS data set names aims to be compliant with [CF (Climate and Forecast) metadata conventions](http://cfconventions.org/standard-names.html).
 In the case where no standard CF names are defined, an application will be sent to establish these.

 ACTRIS works towards establishing traceability for all applicable variables using persistent identifiers (PIDs).
 This is to assure proper attribution is given to data originators adequately reflecting their contributions.
 Currently ACTRIS is using  digital object identifiers (DOIs) for all secondary datasets though the [Data Cite Metadata Store API](https://mds.datacite.org/).
+*(Note from ASC and GRES DC : Not yet but we work on it)*

 Moreover, ARES unit assigns a persistent identifier to a dataset implementing an internal PID generation system based on an alphanumerical \<prefix\>/\<suffix\> pattern.

 Currently there is no search model used by the ACCESS unit (ACTRIS data portal).
 Still search keywords are implemented to varying degrees on the individual data centre unit level (e.g. search keywords are used for the EBAS ISO19115 records).
 The ACTRIS data centre should in the future use a controlled set of vocabularies for search keywords like [Global Change Master Directory (GCMD)](https://earthdata.nasa.gov/about/gcmd/global-change-master-directory-gcmd-keywords) or similar, and semantic search will be implemented.

+ASC unit has developed a user-friendly web interface which includes searching tools based on the metadata catalogue for the three pillars, DASCS, LAR and LADP.
+Relevant searching criteria have been defined for each pillar.

 ACTRIS aiming at following the [INSPIRE](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32007L0002) directive for metadata formatting.
 Present standard(s) for metadata at the ACTRIS data and services access unit level.
 Must decide if data centre units should provide metadata according to a specific standards, as well as providing metadata from the ACTRIS DC to the ENVRI cluster, EOSC etc.

-The ACTRIS DC aims at providing clear versioning of its data and metadata, due to the decentralised nature of the Data Centre, this varies between the different data centre units, and implemntaion will be done on unit level.
+The ACTRIS DC aims at providing clear versioning of its data and metadata, due to the decentralised nature of the Data Centre, this varies between the different data centre units, and implementation will be done on unit level.

 As a guiding principle, all data submitted to ACTRIS passing quality assurance should be uniquely identified.
 In case of updates, a ID-number is generated, and previous data versions should be identifiable and kept available upon request while the latest version is served through the ACTRIS data portal web-interface.